 If a committee wants to run a program not originally in their budget request and the committee has sufficient money in their current budget, the program needs to be approved by the Board of Directors.
-If a committee wants to run a program and there are not adequate funds in the budget, the committee must first go to Budget and Finance to review the budget implications.
-After review from Budget and Finance, the request will move to the Board of Directors.
+If a committee wants to run a program and there are not adequate funds in the budget, the committee must first go to the Executive Committee to review the budget implications.
+After review from Executive Committee, the request must be submitted to the Board of Directors for approval. (amended 1-24-2018)